Healthy Active Learning

 PALS - Physical Activity Leaders

 Physical Activity Leaders (PALs) is an empowering leadership programme delivered by Sport Canterbury, designed to build the capability and confidence of our tamariki.
-The overarching goal of PALs is to not only enhance but also champion the benefits of play and physical activity within their respective kura, with a particular emphasis on nurturing the well-being of the younger students.
+The overarching goal of PALs is to not only enhance but also champion the benefits of play and physical activity within their respective kura, with a particular emphasis on nurturing the wellbeing of the younger students.
 The PALs programme is available to all primary and intermediate schools across all Sport Canterbury regions.

-Latest Healthy Active Learning News
+Latest Healthy Active Learning news

 Meet the Team